Family Meals Focus

 - Internal regulation skills.
 Competent eaters are internally regulated.
 They tune in to their bodies when they eat.
 Within the context of structured meals and snacks, they trust their hunger and fullness cues to guide how much to eat.

 - Context management skills.
 Competent eaters plan for feeding themselves.
-They are reliable and can depend on themselves to have regular meals and snacks in between if they want/need them.
+They are reliable and can depend on themselves to have enjoyable and regular meals and snacks in between if they want/need them.

 Developing Eating Competence sets aside the trouble and struggle

 ecSatter lets obligatory dieters believe in themselves.
 Arriving at Eating Competence is a personal journey offering nutritional, emotional, and physical wellness.
-Some become positive and self-trusting with eating without much difficulty and can even use self-help publications.13, 14 Others find it to be more challenging and that they need support from a Ellyn Satter Institute-trained professional who systematically guides them in How to Eat.15 As described by The Satter Hierarchy of Food Needs,16 becoming trusting with the how of eating allows the what to follow naturally as people learn and grow with Eating Competence.
-As with Maslow’s Hierarchy of Needs, one naturally learns and grows as needs are dependably satisfied, beginning with getting enough to eat at predictable times, then having longer-term food security, then moving into increased dietary variety supporting nutritional excellence.
+Some become positive and self-trusting with eating without much difficulty and can even use self-help publications.13, 14 Others find it to be more challenging and that they need support from a Ellyn Satter Institute-trained professional who systematically guides them in How to Eat.15 As described by The Satter Hierarchy of Food Needs,16 becoming trusting with the how of eating allows the what to follow.
+As with Maslow’s Hierarchy of Needs, one naturally learns and grows with Eating Competence as food needs are dependably satisfied, beginning with getting enough to eat at predictable times, then having longer-term food security, then moving into increased dietary variety supporting nutritional excellence.

 - Lohse B, Faulring K, Mitchell DC, et al. A definition of “regular meals” driven by dietary quality supports a pragmatic schedule.
 Nutrients.
 2020;12. doi:10.3390/nu12092667